CloudCannon/astro-starter/README.md

   decoding="async" />
 ```

-This template also demonstrates how to set [`uploads` paths](https://cloudcannon.com/documentation/articles/adjusting-the-uploads-path/) on an input level, to allow for both processed and unprocessed images on one site.
+This template also demonstrates [how to set](https://cloudcannon.com/documentation/articles/adjusting-the-uploads-path/) `uploads` paths on a per-input level, to allow for both processed and unprocessed images on one site.

 On this template, by default, image inputs are opened at `public/images`, meaning they are unprocessed images.

-Components that use the Astro ```<Image />``` component are configured so the image source input opens at src/assets/images, which are images to be processed and optimized on build.
+Components that use the Astro Image component are configured so the image source input opens at `src/assets/images`, which are images to be processed and optimized on build.

 ### SEO Controls